Kvadukul/WeatherApp/README.md

   This report contains Temperature, wind speed, sea level and a description Also Handles errors for invalid names of cities and server issues

+  Updated Features:
+  Now contains an option after weather report that allows users to check a 5day weather report of the city/town the user picked
+  Added new error handling for forecasting
+  New OpenWeather API for forecast

   Requires:
   Need Requests Library